joshuaspear/offline_rl_ope/README.md

 ### Release log
 #### 7.0.0 (Major API release)
+* Altered ISEstimator and OPEEstimatorBase APIs to depend on EmpiricalMeanDenomBase and WeightDenomBase
+  * EmpiricalMeanDenomBase and WeightDenomBase seperatly define functions over the dataset value and weights of the individul trajectory weights, respectively.
+This allows a far greater number of estimators to be flexibly implemented
+* Added api/StandardEstimators for IS and DR to allow for 'plug-and-play' analysis
 * Altered discrete torch propensity model to use softmax instead of torch.
 Requires modelling both classes for binary classification however, improves generalisability of code

 #### 6.0.0